aimacode/aima-python/lite/README.md

 the demo notebooks are restricted to modules that import only Pyodide-provided packages.

-The proof-of-concept ships two such notebooks:
+The proof-of-concept ships these notebooks:

 - `content/search.ipynb` — BFS / A* on the Romania map (`aima.search`, numpy only).
 - `content/games.ipynb` — minimax / alpha-beta on Tic-Tac-Toe (`aima.games`, numpy only).
+- `content/logic.ipynb` — propositional model checking / DPLL and first-order
+  forward chaining (`aima.logic`, needs `networkx`).
+- `content/csp.ipynb` — map colouring with AC-3 / backtracking and N-queens with
+  min-conflicts (`aima.csp`, needs `sortedcontainers`).

-`content/Welcome.ipynb` shows the one-cell install pattern used by every notebook.
+`networkx` and `sortedcontainers` are pure-Python and ship with Pyodide; they are preloaded for the kernel in `jupyter-lite.json`. `content/Welcome.ipynb` shows the one-cell install pattern used by every notebook.

+Note: `aima.logic`/`aima.csp` pull in `aima.agents`, whose only GUI dependency (`ipythonblocks`) is imported lazily, so these modules import cleanly in Pyodide without it.

 ## Build locally